reduxjs/redux-toolkit/docs/tutorials/basic-tutorial.md

 ### Introducing: `createReducer`

 Now, let's look at the reducer function.
 While you can use any conditional logic you want in a Redux reducer, including `if` statements and loops, the most common approach is to check the `action.type` field and do some specific logic for each action type.
-A reducer will also provide an initial state value, and return the default state if the action isn't something it cares about.
+A reducer will also provide an initial state value, and return the existing state if the action isn't something it cares about.

-Redux Starter Kit includes a [`createReducer` function](../api/createReducer.md) that lets you write reducers using a "lookup table" objects, where each key in the object is a Redux action type string, and the values are reducer functions.
+Redux Starter Kit includes a [`createReducer` function](../api/createReducer.md) that lets you write reducers using a "lookup table" object, where each key in the object is a Redux action type string, and the values are reducer functions.
 We can use it to directly replace the existing `counter` function definition.
 Since we need to use the action type strings as the keys, we can use the [ES6 object "computed property" syntax](http://javascript.info/object#computed-properties) to create keys from the type string variables.

 ```js
 const increment = createAction('INCREMENT')